mirelaminkova/src-component-galaxy/README.md

 The Galaxy application listening on localhost will expect a secret key in the request header that Nginx is configured to pass on when reverse proxying; as non-admin users on the Galaxy machine won't have access to this secret key, they cannot directly query Galaxy on localhost.

+### Connecting to Pulsar

+A Galaxy machine can be connected to Pulsar inside the SRC, following the [SRC component Pulsar](https://github.com/ErasmusMC-Bioinformatics/src-component-pulsar) instructions.

+### Usability of external storage

+If you attach additional networked storage to the workspace, you can set `src_galaxy_storage_path` to a path on that storage volume.
+If your storage is e.g. called "galaxy storage", set the parameter to: `/data/galaxy_storage/datadir`.
+In theory, this should allow you to re-use datasets, tools, etc. from previous Galaxy workspaces.

 ## ResearchCloud parameters